fiveohhh/xodocs/source/index.rst

 This guide is intended to give the user an introduction to building an IoT solution based on the Exosite cloud.
 This guide encompasses getting data from your physical devices up to the Exosite OnePlatform.

-For an introduction on the front end portion of your solution, please see....
+Exosite also has an optional frontend component available.
+The frontend product is called Portals.
+Further information about Portals can be read at a yet to be determined place.

 If you are new to Exosite, please see our :doc:`exosite_introduction` document.
 It will get you familiar with terms and concepts used in describing/designing